open-component-model/ocm-spec/doc/proposal/07-signing.md

   digest = createDigestForNormalisedCd
   return digest
 ```

 2. verify the signature, identified by signatureName.
-3. check if calcluated digest of the normalised compponent-descriptor matches the digest in signatures.digest with hashAlgorithm, NormalisationAlgorithm and Value
+3. check if calculated digest of the normalised component-descriptor matches the digest in signatures.digest with hashAlgorithm, NormalisationAlgorithm and Value

 ### Verify with RSA

 Signature verification with RSASSA-PKCS1-V1_5 requires a Public Key.
 This is used in step 2 of the verification algorithm.

 ### Verify with X509

 Signature verification with X509 certificates require a validation of the "signing" certificate and the signature itself.
 First, the validity of the "signing" certificate is checked with a root CA and a chain of intermediate certificates.
 Afterwards, the CD signature is verified with the public key in the "signing" certificate.